 Humidify the room

 In cooler weather, indoor heating can dry the air, which can irritate sore throats and increase coughing.
 Use a humidifier like the ClevaPure™ Salt Lamp and Humidifier to moisten the air in your little one’s nursery to help ease these symptoms and aid sleep.
+This added moisture can help soothe irritated nasal passages, reduce congestion, and ease dry throats, all of which are common symptoms of respiratory infections.

 Rest is key to recovery when your little one is ill, so let them sleep, even if you are worried about disrupting their routine.
 Sleep is a great healer, and good for parents who are probably experiencing broken sleep too.
 So don’t feel guilty about curling up with your little one for a much-needed nap!